Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks: System Model

-We have chosen \textit{channel quality indicator} (CQI) and \textit{reference symbol received power} (RSRP) as $\mathbf{x_1}$ and $\mathbf{x_2}$ respectively.
-The reason why we have chosen CQI and RSRP is because they are two physical channel measurement quantities that are not directly correlated: RSRP is the received power of the narrowband LTE reference symbols (15 kHz) \cite{3gpp36214} while CQI is an indication of the received wideband SINR \cite{3gpp36213}.
-If the quantities were correlated or close to correlated, we would have seen an inflation in the error variance making machine learning inapplicable.

-These features are reported to the base station.
-The SVM algorithm can reside in a central node such as the SON or in the macro cell.
-The benefit of using SON is that the pre-existing operations and maintenance (or O\&M) interface can be tapped into to extract these reports \cite{3gpp36300}.
+We use the SVM classifier \cite{Cortes95support-vectornetworks} in the implementation of this algorithm.
+We define the learning features in a matrix $\mathbf{X}$ as listed in Table~\ref{table:mlfeatures}.
+These features are collected from all the UEs in the CoMP cooperating set during the time duration of $T_\text{CoMP}$.
+This duration cannot exceed either the channel coherence time or the radio frame duration measured in \textit{transmit time intervals} (TTIs).
+From the CSI in NR \cite{3gpp38215}, we choose a linearly mapped version of the signal to noise and interference ratio (CSI-SINR) and CSI \textit{reference symbol received power} (CSI-RSRP) as $\mathbf{x_1}$ and $\mathbf{x_2}$ respectively.
+This linearly mapped version of the NR CSI-SINR resembles what LTE/LTE-A calls the \textit{channel quality indicator} (CQI) \cite{3gpp36213} and shall be the name we use here, as shown in Fig.~\ref{fig:snrcqi}.

-We used the \textit{block error rate} (BLER) to create the supervisory signal labels for our machine learning algorithm, where $y_i[k]$ is assigned $1$ for a fulfillment of the \textit{hybrid automatic repeat request} (HARQ) target for the UE $i$ and $y_i[k]$ is assigned $0$ if the BLER exceeded the HARQ target for the same UE.
+We observe the transport \textit{block error rate} (BLER), computed at the receiving UE, to create the supervisory signal labels $\mathbf{y}$ for our machine learning algorithm.
+The downlink BLER for multiple streams for a given UE $q$ is computed as:

+where $\text{BLER}_j$ is the observed BLER from stream $j$ for an arbitrary UE $q$.
+Thus, $y_i$ is assigned $1$ for a fulfillment of the \textit{hybrid automatic repeat request} (H-ARQ) target $\beta \ge 0$ for the UE $q$ and $y_q$ is assigned $0$ if the BLER exceeded the H-ARQ target for the same UE.
 The choice of BLER is justified due to its direct relationship with the modulation and code scheme chosen for a given data transmission.

-With features $\mathbf{X}$ and supervisory signal labels $\mathbf{y}\in\mathbb{R}^n$ being gathered in a centralized location in the CoMP cooperating set (e.g., the macro base station or the SON), we derive the decision whether the CoMP algorithm will be triggered for UEs or not using Algorithm~\ref{alg:the_alg}.